ned14/outcome/doc/src/content/faq/_index.md

 ## How far away from the proposed `std::expected<T, E>` is Outcome's `checked<T, E>`?

-Not far, in fact after the Boost.Outcome peer review in May 2017, Expected moved much closer to Outcome.
+Not far, in fact after the first Boost.Outcome peer review in May 2017, Expected moved much closer to Outcome, and Outcome deliberately provides {{% api "checked<T, E = varies>" %}}
+as a semantic equivalent.

 Here are the remaining differences which represent the divergence of consensus opinion between the Boost peer review and WG21 on the proper design for this object: